zacboz/node-assessment/README.md

 ..*Your function, removeUser, should take in a userId, find a user by that id, then use the user module's remove functionality to delete the user.
 Return the deleted item.

 ## Endpoints
-Once you are finished with your controller, write endpoints that will accept the test's requests:
+Once you are finished with your controller, write endpoints that will accept the test's requests.
+You are expected to use the method above associated with each endpoint:

 1. `'GET' /api/users`
 Respond with an array of all users, with status 200.

+This endpoint can be called with one of these params, which you should be prepared to address:
+* favorites : Return all users who have this favorite in their list of favorites.
+* age : Return all users who have an age less than this age.
+* lastname : Return all users whose last name matches.
+* email : Return one user whose email matches.

 2. `'GET' /api/users/` + userId
 The test will a GET request with the userId as a parameter to this endpoint.
 If the user is found, respond with status 200 and send that user information.
 If no user was found, responsd with a status 404.

-3. `'GET' /api/users/`
+3. `'GET' /api/admins/`
+Respond with status 200, and an array of all admins.

+4. `'GET' /api/nonadmins/`
+Respond with status 200, and an array of all non-admin users.

+5. `'PUT' /api/users/` + userId
+The test will PUT with an object in the body.
+You should update the user matching userId with this object.

+6. `'POST' /api/users/`
+The test will POST with a valid user object in the body.
+You should add this user and return status 200.

+7. `'DELETE' /api/users/` + userId
+The test will DELETE with a param of a userId.
+You should remove the user with matching userId, returning status 200 and the deleted user.

 ## Running Tests

 Tests can be run automatically.
 After setup, run `npm test` to check tests.